benediktschulz/probabilistic_solar_forecasting/README.md

 ## Code

-This repository includes three directories. 'code' includes the R code to replicate our results, 'data' the corresponding data and 'figures' the figures in the paper.
+This repository includes three directories. `/code/` includes the R code to replicate our results, `/data/` the corresponding data and `/figures/` the figures in the paper.

-The following table lists the scripts provided in the 'code'-directory:
+The following table lists the scripts provided in the `/code/`-directory:

 | File | Description |
 | ---- | ----------- |